-If you have more than you need of anything, you can give it away or even sell it for some extra cash.
+If you have more than you need, you can give it away or sell it for some extra cash.
 Because who actually needs 30 different mugs?
 You’ll just need to keep finding more space for the – space that’s at a premium in your small kitchen.

 It can be an emotional process if you have items that were gifted or have sentimental value.
 In that case, you can pack them away for a time before you have to make your decision.

 You’ll come to see whether you miss them or could let them go.